grannycart/by-sound-alone_source/dc-manuscript/2_Chapter.md

 "Sure, the direct-shaft drive means I've gotta have a transmission of course.
 I worked with a mechanical genius who lived on the coffee farm to build this fancy-ass transmission that lets me switch over to that electric motor to drive.
 It's a fuckin' hassle though, I try to avoid it, 'cept in emergencies.
 I have to leave the controls and come back here to the engines, switch out the diesel and manually engage the electric motor with these levers.
 And the electric motor is small --- it's slow; though fuckin' silent as a sunken graveyard."

 "It is the finest piece of mountain-top engineering I've ever seen on the sea," Hemi said honestly.
+"Is that an escape trunk back there?"

-Shakes grinned.
+"Yessir.
+Never know what you might need to be flushin' out of the fuckin' boat, including meself."

-"And the batteries?"
+"And where are the batteries?"

-"Eh, Batteries, fuel, ballast tanks are all below these deck panels.
+"Eh, batteries, fuel, ballast tanks are all below these deck panels.
 You have to pull them up to get at them.
 Since I rarely use the electric motor, the batteries almost always have a full charge on them --- as they do right now --- if that helps somehow.
 Obviously not enough juice to power your giant fuckin' washtub over there."

 "No, not nearly.
 How much fuel do you have?"

 "Wellsir, this is how we check that..."
 Shakes slipped his finger through a metal ring atop a pipe that ran upward from the deck along the curve of the wall.
 He pulled a long wavering piece of thin steel from the pipe and wiped it on a foul rag that hung on a hook on the wall.
 He replaced the dipstick and then quickly pulled it back out again and held it up for Hemi to see the graduation along the dipstick.

-Hemi winced as he caught an acrid whiff of petro-chemicals off the dipstick.
+Hemi winced as he caught an acrid whiff of petrochemicals off the dipstick.
 "You buy decent quality fuel oil Captain Shakes?"

 "Ah well fuck, you know: I buy whatever I can get at the trading posts.
 I'm sure they're sometimes selling me chunky bunker with the used oil from the cafeteria deep fryer dumped on top.
 But ain't that what the fuckin' fuel filter is for?"
 Shakes kicked at a rust-flaked cylinder mounted on a pipe running back towards the engine.
 "I consider it good quality fuel if I don't hafta siphon water out of the bottom of the tank after a top-up."